ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 \

-- **NFS NAIRR** - Starting in January 2024, a portion of Delta is available for allocation from the National Science Foundation (NSF) National Artificial Intelligence Research Resource (NAIRR) Pilot program for AI research.
+- **NSF NAIRR** - Starting in January 2024, a portion of Delta is available for allocation from the National Science Foundation (NSF) National Artificial Intelligence Research Resource (NAIRR) Pilot program for AI research.
 Refer to the `NAIRR Pilot Program Allocations <https://nairrpilot.org/allocations>`_ page for more information.
 Note, this allocation method is *not* open continuously.

 \